tloen/tloen.github.io/README.md

 1. Fork this repository
 2. Clone the repository to your computer.<br />`git clone https://github.com/YOURUSERNAME/Kikofri`
 3. Run it.<br />`jekyll serve`
-4. If that doesn't work you might look at the Gemfile in the cloned repository and satisfy dependencies where it is needed.
+4. If that doesn't work you might want to take a look at the Gemfile in the cloned repository and satisfy dependencies where it is needed.
  - I'd recommend [rvm](https://rvm.io/) for this.
 5. Go to http://127.0.0.1:4000 in your browser.